UNM Cancer Center begins research on how to stop brain tumors from returning

 ALBUQUERQUE, N.M.
-(KRQE) – Scientists at UNM’s Cancer Center are studying brain cancer and why tumors often come back.
+(KRQE) – Scientists at the University of New Mexico’s Cancer Center are studying brain cancer and why tumors often come back.
 One local firefighter who knows this all too well, says this kind of research will make a world of difference for patients like him.

 Story continues below